damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] New team member: Add yourself to the [public map](https://sundial.teleport.org/public/groups/Y3IahPR5vYjBpMyU2kZj) of everyone's location via [Sundial](https://docs.google.com/a/gitlab.com/document/d/1U0ZYlKgX_VZVCKUozRYehRSiNquzIN1hg8B2RP19QCw/edit?usp=sharing).
 1. [ ] New team member: I verify that the home folder of my hard drive is encrypted (see the [security handbook](https://about.gitlab.com/handbook/security) for help).
 1. [ ] New team member: Comment with a screenshot verifying that your hard drive is encrypted (`Command` + `Shift` + `3` on Mac).
-1. [ ] New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
 1. [ ] New team member: Make an improvement to the handbook (something that you wished was there), assign the merge request (MR) to your manager and link the MR url in this onboarding issue.